bahrr/bahrrcontroller/README.md

 # About
 An NRF24 based controller system that currently supports 10 buttons and a joystick.
-You can use a Leonardo or other compatible device to connect to a computer using DirectInput (I may add support for XInput in the near future).
+You can use a Leonardo or other compatible device to connect to a computer using DirectInput or XInput.
 # Libraries needed
 https://github.com/nRF24/RF24 for transmitter